p6vanhevel/pauls-food-blog/src/content/fish-and-chips.md

 - Paprika
 - Milk, Water **OR** Beer

 > **CHEF'S NOTE:** Use equal parts flour and cornmeal if more batter is needed.
 Add Milk, Water OR Beer (lager) until it has the same consistency as pancake batter.
-The thinner the mix, the crispier the crust.
+The thinner the mix, the crispier the crust (please do NOT use both Milk and Beer).

 ![pancake batter consistency for fish and chips](img/drakes-batter-mixture.jpg)
 <br></br>
 ### Fish & Chips Cooking Instructions ###

-In a wok or large pan, bring the vegetable oil up to 400 degrees, if you don't have a way of measuring temperature, try adding a small dollop of batter to the oil, if it sizzles upon entry, you'll know the oil is hot enough.
-Start by frying the chips
+In a wok or large pan, bring the vegetable oil up to 400 degrees, if you do not have a way of measuring temperature, try adding a small dollop of batter to the oil, if it sizzles upon entry, you'll know the oil is hot enough.
+Start by frying the chips.

-Start by washing the potatoes, chop into quarters and slice the potatoes length wise to the desired thickness (you may also choose to peel the potatoes if preferred).
-Add the potato wedges to the oil, and let fry for 5 to 10 minutes or until golden brown (frying time will vary depending on thickness).
+Wash the potatoes, chop into quarters and slice the potatoes length wise to the desired thickness (you may also choose to peel the potatoes if preferred).
+Add the potato wedges to the oil, and let them fry for 5 to 10 minutes or until golden brown (frying time will vary depending on thickness).
 Once the chips are golden brown, carefully remove from oil, and let rest on a paper towel.

 > **CHEF'S NOTE:** While still hot, coat the chips in malt vinegar and season with salt and pepper to taste.

 ![chips removed from oil and coated in malt vinegar](img/chips-removed-from-oil.jpg)
 <br></br>
 While the potatoes are cooking, wash the cod filets and cut them into 4 inch sections.
 Next, place the sections into a bowl containing the batter mixture.
 Remove the chips and add the batter coated cod filets into the oil.
 Let cook for 5 to 10 minutes or until golden brown.
-Serve hot with chips, malt vinegar or tar tar sauce.
+Serve hot with chips, malt vinegar or tartar sauce.

 ![crispy brown cod from the fryer](img/crispy-brown-cod.jpg)
 <br></br>